 CEO / Owner / Governor

 Karmanos attended Wayne State University in Detroit.
 He founded Compuware in 1973 with two partners who, with Karmanos, pooled their tax return money to start the company.
-With 4,500 employees and fiscal year 2011 revenues of $1 billion, Compuware people and software make technology make a difference for leading organizations worldwide, including 46 of the top 50 Fortune 500 companies and 12 of the 20 most visited U.S. websites.
 Karmanos’ initiative and business prowess were recognized in 1989 by the Institute of American Entrepreneurs, which named him Entrepreneur of the Year.
 In April 1999, Karmanos ensured that his company would not lose sight of its roots when he decided to relocate more than 4,100 highly-skilled jobs from Compuware’s headquarters in Farmington Hills, Mich., to Campus Martius, a business district in the heart of downtown Detroit.
+He retired from his position of executive chairman of Compuware in March 2013.

 As an award-winning writer, producer and director, in 2008 Danialle was tapped by Governor Jennifer Granholm to serve on the newly-chartered Michigan Film Office Advisory Council.
 In a 2010 Michigan-wide election, Danialle was elected to serve an eight-year term on the Wayne State University Board of Governors.
 She also works tirelessly on behalf of the Karmanos Cancer Institute, partnering with the organization to develop memorable creative content.
 Her creative talents also led Danialle to become a founding member, Board member and past chair of the critically-acclaimed Museum of Contemporary Art Detroit (MOCAD).
 She also serves on the boards of the Michigan Opera Theatre and the College for Creative Studies, and is a trustee for the Parade Company, the non-profit organization responsible for the renowned America’s Thanksgiving Parade and numerous other family-oriented events in Metropolitan Detroit.